Household Support Grant 2022 - 23

-Using money from the Government’s Household Support Grant, we will be supporting a number of schemes throughout December, until March, to ensure our residents stay warm, well and safe.
+Using money from the UK Government’s Household Support Fund, we will be supporting a number of schemes from July 2023 until March 2024, to ensure our residents stay warm, well and safe.

 Free school meals payments

-All children currently claiming free school meals in Greenwich Schools will qualify for a payment.
-Entitlement is confirmed via the schools, and you will be contacted by text message or email from the Council letting you know how you will receive the payment.
+All children currently claiming means-tested free school meals in Royal Greenwich schools will qualify for a payment.
+Eligibility is confirmed via schools.
+We will contact you by text message or email to let you know how you will receive the payment.

-Four payments will be made: one of £15 per child in October half-term, one of £40 per child in December, one of £15 paid during February half-term, and one of £30 for the Easter school holidays.
+Five payments will be made: £60 per child for the summer holiday, £15 per child in October half-term, £30 per child in December, £15 in February half-term, and £30 per child in the Easter school holiday.

-Sign up for free school meals or contact your school.
+Sign up for free school meals through the Council or contact your school.

 Payments for pre-school children